-IVP UK has just published my new book Encountering God Together: Biblical Patterns for Ministry and Worship.
-Later in the year, it will be published by Presbyterian and Reformed in the USA.
+In 2013 IVP UK published my latest book Encountering God Together: Biblical Patterns for Ministry and Worship.
 This paperback was written to help everyone involved in planning and leading church services think more biblically and creatively about this important ministry.
 Questions for review and reflection at the end of each chapter make it possible to use the book as a basis for group discussion.
 Pastors could especially consider using it as a training resource for those who share in the leadership of services.

 The book begins by applying the biblical theology I outlined in Engaging with God to what we do when we gather as Christians.
 So there are chapters on The Gathering of God, Worshipping God, Edifying the Church and Patterns of Service.
 Then, there are chapters exploring specific issues such as Listening to God, Praying Together, Praising God, Singing Together, Baptism and The Lord’s Supper.

 My prayer is that a better interaction with biblical teaching will cause those who lead congregational worship to reflect and plan and contribute more effectively.
 Our aim should be to honour and glorify God, as we take our part in the edification of his church.
 But we cannot do this unless we engage more honestly and holistically with what he has revealed to us in Scripture, considering also the way Christians throughout history have responded to its challenges.